uswds/uswds-site/_components/accordion/a11y-demo.md

 ---
-permalink: /documentation/a11y-demo/
+permalink: /components/accordion/a11y/
 layout: styleguide
 title: Accordion accessibility
-category: Accordion
+category: Components
-lead: [Testing for accessibility is a team effort.
-This guide will show you how USWDS tests for accessibility and how you can test your own implementation for accessibility.]
+lead: [This guide will show you how USWDS tests for accessibility and how you can test your own implementation for accessibility.]
 subnav:
+- text: Accessibility
+  href: '/components/accordion/a11y'
 - text: Latest updates
-  href: '#changelog'
+  href: "#changelog"
 changelog:
   key: 'component-accordion-a11y'
 ---